websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/web-content-templates/creating-web-content-templates.md

    Once disabled, Users can no longer access creation options for Web Content Templates.
 However, this does not affect existing Templates.
 ```

+## How to Create a Web Content Template

 Follow these steps to create a new Template:

 1. Open the *Site Menu* (![Site Menu](./../../../images/icon-menu.png)), and go to *Content & Data* &rarr; *Web Content*.